• Blog

 Learn how much money you can save by effective small parcel carrier negotiation, and find out how this process works.

-Transportation spend management represents a more organized approach to getting these parcel and freight costs back under control.
-By taking a comprehensive view of transportation spending across channels and combining expert knowledge with high-tech solutions, this methodology can play a major part in reining in your company’s transportation costs, helping you maintain your competitive advantage.
+By taking a comprehensive view of transportation spending across channels and combining expert knowledge with high-tech solutions, you can rein in your company’s transportation costs, helping you maintain your competitive advantage.

 Why Do Companies Need To Control Their Transportation Spending?

 Your organization needs to take a closer look at its logistics spending for one crucial reason — that spending likely takes up a significant part of your overall budget.
-Your contracts with freight carriers and parcel shipping partners allow you to stay competitive and fast-moving, and these agreements have arguably never been more important than they are today.

 Rising Expectations

 Over the past few decades, businesses across industries have increasingly come to depend on the fast, reliable movement of goods.
 The current age is defined by e-commerce, in both business-to-consumer and business-to-business verticals.
-Buyers placing online orders for delivery have a great deal of choice about what brand to work with, along with high expectations for shipment timelines.

 Providing a great customer experience now means being better than competitors in measurable ways — either in the speed of your shipments, the price you charge for delivery or the amount of information you can provide while goods are in transit.
 Ideally, your brand will excel at all these aspects.